Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Introduction

-Using a precise information-theoretic definition of interactions~\cite{bertschinger2014quantifying,williams2010nonnegative}, our key contributions are the derivations of lower and upper bounds to quantify the amount of multimodal interactions in this semi-supervised setting with only $\mathcal{D}_i$ and $\mathcal{D}_M$.
-We propose two lower bounds for interaction quantification: our first lower bound relates multimodal interactions with the amount of \textit{shared information} between modalities, and our second lower bound introduces the concept of \textit{modality disagreement} which quantifies the differences of classifiers trained separately on each modality.
-Finally, we propose an upper bound through connections to approximate algorithms for \textit{min-entropy couplings}~\cite{cicalese2002supermodularity}.
-To validate our derivations, we experiment on large-scale synthetic and real-world datasets with varying amounts of interactions.
-In addition, these theoretical results naturally yield new algorithms for two applications involving semi-supervised multimodal data: \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item We first analyze the relationship between interaction estimates and downstream task performance when optimal multimodal classifiers are learned access to multimodal data.
-This analysis can help develop new guidelines for deciding when to \textit{collect} and \textit{fuse} labeled multimodal data. \item As the result of our analysis, we further design a new family of self-supervised learning objectives that capture \textit{disagreement} on unlabeled multimodal data, and show that this learns interactions beyond agreement conventionally used in the literature~\cite{radford2021learning,singh2022flava,zellers2022merlot}.
-Our experiments show strong results on four datasets: relating cartoon images and captions~\cite{hessel2022androids}, predicting expressions of humor and sarcasm from videos~\cite{castro2019towards,hasan2019ur}, and reasoning about multi-party social interactions~\cite{zadeh2019social}. \end{enumerate} More importantly, these results shed light on the intriguing connections between disagreement, interactions, and performance.
-Our code is available at \url{https://github.com/pliang279/PID}.
+Using a precise information-theoretic definition of interactions~\citep{bertschinger2014quantifying}, our key contributions are the derivations of lower and upper bounds to quantify multimodal interactions in this semi-supervised setting with only $\mathcal{D}_i$ and $\mathcal{D}_M$.
+We propose two lower bounds: the first relates interactions with the amount of \textit{shared information} between modalities, and the second is based on the \textit{disagreement} of classifiers trained separately on each modality.
+Finally, we propose an upper bound through connections to approximate algorithms for \textit{min-entropy couplings}~\citep{cicalese2002supermodularity}.
+To validate our bounds, we experiment on both synthetic and large real-world datasets with varying amounts of interactions.
+In addition, these theoretical results naturally yield new guarantees regarding the performance of multimodal models.
+By analyzing the relationship between interaction estimates and downstream task performance assuming optimal multimodal classifiers are trained on labeled multimodal data, we can \textit{closely predict multimodal model performance, before even training the model itself}.
+These performance estimates also help develop new guidelines for deciding when to \textit{collect additional modality data} and \textit{select the appropriate multimodal fusion models}.
+We believe these results shed light on the intriguing connections between multimodal interactions, modality disagreement, and model performance, and release our code and models at \url{https://github.com/pliang279/PID}.